google/styleguide/pyguide.md

 ```

 No whitespace before a comma, semicolon, or colon.
 Do use whitespace after a
-comma, semicolon, or colon except at the end of the line.
+comma, semicolon, or colon, except at the end of the line.

 ```python
 Yes: if x == 4: